Lebara Complaints Handling Policy

 This policy sets out the process for complaints handling at Lebara.
-It has been developed in accordance with the requirements of the Telecommunication Consumer Protections Code C628:2012 (Code).
+It has been developed in accordance with the requirements of the Telecommunications Consumer Protections Code C628:2015 (Code).

 Lebara is committed to dealing with complaints fairly, courteously and efficiently.
 Our customer service representatives have the training and authority to resolve most of the queries which customers may have in real time.